The-Balance-FFXIV/balance-static/content/guide/endgame-gearing-and-content-unlock-guide.md

 **Main Goals**

-* Pick up your i560 Artifact Gear from Varsarudh in Old Sharlayan
+* Pick up your i560 Artifact Gear from Varsarudh in Old Sharlayan.
-* Finishing the Endwalker Main Scenario Quest
+* Finishing the Endwalker Main Scenario Quest.
-* Hit iL565 to unlock Asphodelos (Normal)
+* Hit iL565 to unlock Asphodelos (Normal).
-* Unlock Duty: Roulette Expert by completing the two endgame dungeons
+* Unlock Duty: Roulette Expert by completing the two endgame dungeons.

 Congratulations on hitting Level 90 and completing Final Fantasy XIV's ten-year long journey!
 If you haven't already, you should get your Artifact Gear from Varsarudh in Old Sharlayan.
-These include a iL560 weapon and iL560 left side, which is serviceable for all content released so far.
+These include an iL560 weapon and iL560 left side, which is serviceable for all content released so far.

 **Unlocks**